SYDNEY RAINY DAY ACTIVITIES FOR THE FAMILY

 - White Rabbit in Chippendale houses contemporary art from China.
 There is also a tea house on site.
 I wouldn’t recommend taking young children to the White Rabbit.

 - Take in a show at Monkey Baa Theater.
 We went to Diary of Wombat recently and it is such a welcoming environment for children.
 It is also so enjoyable for parents – to be able to go watch a show without worrying about your children shouting or clapping or talking too loudly.
+We recently went to Josephine Learns to Dance and it was beautiful!!
+Really worth seeing.

 Find your creative side